-Financial Aid Probation
+Appeals and Financial Aid Probation

 Students who become ineligible to receive aid will be notified in writing of their ineligibility status and have the right to submit an appeal for reinstatement of aid on the basis of injury, illness, death of a relative or other special circumstance.
 The appeal must include: the reasons why the student failed to make satisfactory academic progress and a statement explaining what has changed in the student's situation that will allow satisfactory academic progress at the next evaluation.
+Documentation to support the student's appeal must be attached.
 If it is determined that the student will be able to meet standards again after the subsequent payment period, or if an academic plan is developed that when followed will ensure the student will meet the standards by the end of a specific time, then the appeal may be approved so that the student can be placed on financial aid probation and receive Title IV aid.